A self-paced online class to get you started in the exploration of Old Norse cosmological and mythological sources.

 • Instruction and practice in the pronunciation of the Old Norse language.

-• Videos on accounts of interaction with the otherworldly through divination, dreaming, and communication with the dead.
+• Accounts of interaction with the otherworldly through divination, dreaming, and communication with the dead.

 • An overview of how Norse magical practices such as runic magic, galðr (sung magic), and seiðr (a shamanistic, trance-mediumship practice) are represented in the source texts.